-It is not enough to have statements prepared and just reiterate what you have already written; you have to reply like you mean it, and avoid doing certain things that can make you appear unprepared.
+It is not enough to have statements prepared and reiterate what you have already written.
+You have to reply like you mean it and avoid doing things that can make you appear unprepared.

-Do not hesitate after being asked a question.
+Don't hesitate after being asked a question.
 A long pause will be awkward for everyone involved and makes you appear as though you do not know how to respond.
-You also need to remain confident and poised throughout the entire interviewing process.
+You also need to remain confident and poised throughout the entire interview process.
 Answering questions with enthusiasm and joy will make you appear interested in the position and ambitious.

-- Sample Answers to the Question: “Tell Me About Yourself.”
+- Sample Answers to: “Tell Me About Yourself.”

-This is the number one personal question that employers are going to ask during an interviewing or networking situation.
-If you can respond to this question successfully, you should have less of a problem with other variations of this question.
+This is the number one personal question that employers are going to ask during an interview or a networking situation.
+If you can respond to this question successfully, you should have less trouble with other variations of this same question.

-- “If you do an online search of my name, here is what comes up ” This phrase is interesting in that it is straightforward and technically savvy.
-You should Google yourself and see what results come up; companies are going to do that if you're a serious candidate.
+- “If you do an online search of my name, here is what you will find ” This phrase is interesting in that it is straightforward and technically savvy.
+It would help if you googled yourself to see what search results surface.
+Companies are going to do that if you're a serious candidate.
 Preferably all of your success stories should be available online.
 You may want to examine your use of social media links on your resume to make sure they are a benefit.

-- “Someone who knows me very well would describe me as ” To bring up that someone else would be able to speak well of you solidifies your references and demonstrates that you are a reputable person.
+- “Someone who knows me very well would describe me as ” To mention that someone else would be able to speak well of you, solidifies your character through a reference and demonstrates that you are a reputable person.

-- “I like to live my life by this quotation ” Providing a tangible, real-world example of a philosophy that someone else has already thought of references your intellect and ability to aspire to some type of ambition.
-You clearly have a self-motivational talent and strive to live by certain life goals.
+- “I like to live my life by this quotation ” Providing a tangible, real-world example of a philosophy that someone else has already created references your intellect, and your ability to aspire to something greater than yourself.
+You clearly have a self-motivating talent and strive to live by your personal philosophy.
 Think about your philosophy and how you can apply it to business.

-- “When I was very young, I wanted to ” Stating your past you have demonstrated that you are committed and have been planning your life around getting a job like this one.
-This preparation and dedication are very desirable character traits to possess.
-Seeming like your life is intertwined with obtaining a position like this will lend credibility to your motivation.
+- “When I was very young, I wanted to ” When stating your past you demonstrate that you are committed to success and have been planning your life around getting a job like this one.
+Your preparation and dedication are very desirable character traits.
+Appearing as though you are intertwining your life with obtaining a position like this will lend credibility to your motivation.

 Through the use of rhetoric, resume preparation, and keyword implementation, you could be on your way to delivering a great performance during your interview!
-Being aware of what is expected puts you in a better position to deliver what is needed.
+Being aware of what they expect puts you in a better position to deliver what is needed.
 Try to determine what the employer's goal is as you progress through the meeting.
-You can then tailor your responses to more closely fit what is asked.
+You can then tailor your responses to more closely fit what they ask.

-The point is to be the person they need just be sure you have the qualifications to back up what you portray yourself to be.
-Don't claim to be someone you are not, when you begin working there your deception will be uncovered and you will be out of a job.
+The point if these strategies are for you to be the person they need you to be.
+Be sure you have the qualifications to back up what you portray yourself to be.
+Don't claim to be someone you are not when you begin working there your deception will be uncovered and you will be out of a job.